Articles

 If you are found to violate the Iowa data privacy law, you can face a fine of 7,500 $ per violation.
 However, Iowa consumers are not entitled to a private right of action for non-compliance.

-How does the Iowa law compare to the other US state privacy laws?
+How does the Iowa privacy law compare to the other US state privacy laws?

 From what we have discussed so far, you may get the idea that the Iowa Consumer Data Protection Act is highly similar to the California Consumer Privacy Act